 native OpenSSL library, you have to enable its FIPS mode in the Hazelcast

-The FIPS mode is controlled by an optional
+The FIPS mode is controlled by an optional boolean property called

 fipsMode.
-It is disabled by default.
+It is disabled by default (

-Example OpenSSL configuration in the FIPS mode:
+The following is an example OpenSSL configuration in the FIPS mode.

 <hazelcast> ... <network> <ssl enabled="true"> <factory-class-name>com.hazelcast.nio.ssl.OpenSSLEngineFactory</factory-class-name> <properties> <property name="fipsMode">true</property> <property name="protocol">TLSv1.2</property> <property name="trustCertCollectionFile">trusted-certs.pem</property> <property name="keyFile">privkey.pem</property> <property name="keyCertChainFile">chain.pem</property> </properties> </ssl> </network> ... </hazelcast>